ITenthusiasm/card-game-generator/NOTES.md

   - [Web Socket NPM Package (`ws`)](https://github.com/websockets/ws).
 (This was the package used by the 2 previously listed examples.
 It seems to make things simpler than using Node's built in capabilities.)
 - `Cross Origin Resource Sharing (CORS)`
   - [MDN on CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 (This will just be good to read up on in general.)

+### Extra

+- [JSDocs](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).
+This is good for keeping helpful documentation.
+This helps Visual Studio Code's intellisense too.
+- [The JSDoc tags that TypeScript supports](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).
+This is important to help you understand what JSDoc tags will and won't work with Typescript.
+Note that even if some things don't work, they could still be worth learning and using.
+(This is especially helpful if you convert back to JS for any reason.)